This policy is for you if your chosen undergraduate degree has a September 2021 start date.

 Application routes and deadlines

-All full-time undergraduate applications must be made through the online Universities and Colleges Admissions Service (UCAS) by 15 January 2021.
+All full-time undergraduate applications must be made through the online Universities and Colleges Admissions Service (UCAS) by 29 January 2021 (normally 15 January but extended due to the COVID-19 pandemic).
 The LLC may consider applications submitted after this date.
 Availability of courses in UCAS Extra will be detailed on UCAS at the appropriate stage in the cycle.

 Apprenticeship admissions for full-time LLC Healthcare courses are managed by the applicants employer through completion of the LLC Direct Entry Application form.